This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 Congrats, you made it to the end of this page!
 We understand that this may have been the opposite of light reading.
 As mentioned in the beginning, you don’t need to know all of this when you start out with Lightouse.
 But as you go on, you may wonder why certain things they work how they do.
 And sometimes the answer can be found in the way Lighthouse works.

 You may wonder why this is so complicated.
-It would be a lot easier if there were no dependencies between teams, teams would only focus on one feature at a time, and could deliver projects without other teams.
+It would be a lot easier if there were no dependencies between teams, teams would only focus on one feature at a time, and could deliver portfolios without other teams.
 Also it would be nice if we could keep a proper order in our backlog.
 We just try to help you cope with reality…don’t hate the player, hate the game.
 Or better yet, change how your organization plays the game.

 Further Resources